mahrud/mahrud.github.io/research.md

 20 October 2021

 > ![](../static/2110.10705.png){:width="80%; display:block; margin: auto;"}
-*The twists in Beilinson's spectral sequence corresponding to linearity and quaslinearity.*
+*The terms in Beilinson's spectral sequence corresponding to linearity and quaslinearity.*
 {: style="text-align: center"}

 - **The Virtual Resolutions Package for Macaulay2** \\